What do you want to learn?

 You’re not getting your money’s worth

-The cheapest 3PL isn’t always the best one, but if you’re paying a premium for order fulfillment, the value to your business should be clear.
-The technology, warehouse management capabilities, customer support, customization options, and geographic footprint can all add value over a traditional 3PL.
+The cheapest 3PL isn’t always the best one, but if you’re paying a premium for order fulfilment, the value to your business should be clear.
+The technology, warehouse management capabilities, customer support, customisation options, and geographic footprint can all add value over a traditional 3PL.

-There might be hidden logistics costs you’re not necessarily aware of, such as freight costs to move inventory from a port city to a rural location — just to ship orders back out to the coasts.
+There might be hidden logistics costs you’re not necessarily aware of, such as freight costs, additional pick costs and storage fees.
 The cost of these inefficiencies adds up over time.

-“Other 3PLs pass fees onto the client for work they do related to manual processes because they lack the fulfillment technology needed to meet customer expectations.”
+“Other 3PLs pass fees onto the client for work they do related to manual processes because they lack the fulfilment technology needed to meet customer expectations.”

 Carl Protsch, Co-Founder, FLEO

 Many 3PLs are notorious for hidden costs and fees for every little movement.
-Fulfillment pricing and cost structures can be confusing.
+Fulfilment pricing and cost structures can be confusing.

-“We realized we were paying so much more money than we did with ShipBob.
-The other fulfillment company made empty promises to us about costs and failed to mention all the other line items that factor into the total costs, unlike with ShipBob, where everything was bundled into a few line items.
-With pricing being way too high, we realized we were sold the “perfect” solution and moved back to ShipBob.”
+“Our other fulfilment company made empty promises to us about costs and failed to mention all the other line items that factor into the total costs, unlike with ShipBob, where everything was bundled into a few line items.
+With pricing being way too high, we realised we were sold the “perfect” solution.

-At the end of the day, your customers get the final say on whether or not your order fulfillment is up to par.
-If it’s not, they’re sure to let you know, whether through bad reviews, critical social media posts, or simply a decline in sales.
+At the end of the day, your customers get the final say on whether or not your order fulfilment is up to par.
+If it’s not, they’re sure to let you know, whether that’s through a surge in support tickets, bad reviews, critical social media posts, or simply a decline in sales.
 If your customers are consistently unhappy with the delivery experience, you’re using the wrong 3PL.